-The Rochester Police Department in conjunction with Police Exam Solutions is now accepting registrations for their newly announced Entrance Exam scheduled for September 2020.
+The Rochester Police Department in conjunction with Police Exam Solutions is now accepting registrations for their newly announced Entrance Exam scheduled for In-Home Testing during the week of October 5 - October 9, 2020.

 The Department employs 11 full-time officers, 5 part-time officers and a number of reserve officers serving a population of approximately 5,500 residents.
 The department will be holding an entrance exam to fill several part time openings over the next six months and full-time positions in the future.